The best of the Sunshine State is on display at these amazing family-friendly Florida State Parks to experience on your next road trip.

 Beware though, the island is home to Eastern Diamondback Rattlesnakes.
 They’re shy and cautious, so you’re unlikely to see them.
 But don’t go stomping through the rocks just in case.

 You can rent kayaks, beach chairs and umbrella’s to enjoy a long day on the sand and sea.
+Beware though, that the area is known for heavy boat traffic (A big thank you to reader Chuck Briske for this tip).
 And you can either bring your own food for a picnic or visit the on-site restaurant, Cafe Caladesi, at the marina.
 There’s also a popular playground for young kids.

 John Pennekamp Coral Reef State Park in Key Largo